School-of-Rust/school-of-rust/content/resources/_index.md

 - [Read Rust](https://readrust.net/) is a website that aggregates interesting posts related to the Rust programming language.
 It is organized into sections based on different interests.

+- [API Guidelines](https://rust-lang.github.io/api-guidelines/about.html) is a style guide and walkthrough on recommended coding practices in Rust.
+Highly recommended reading if you want to start writing great Rust code and sharing it with the community.

 - [Are We Game Yet?](https://arewegameyet.rs/) is a collection of several crates useful for game developers using Rust.
 You'll find crates for vector math, graphics, networking, entities, scripting, and more.